jackstratton/lit.vulf/articles/spotify.md

 Catalog artists have to compete with Top 40 for the same pot of money.

-{eight:Bandcamp pays us 8x Spotify per "follower".}
+{eight:Bandcamp pays us 8x Spotify per follower.}

 If someone likes Vulfpeck and Daft Punk on iTunes, they spend a dollar on Vulfpeck and a dollar on Daft Punk.